ambrosus/ambrosus-node-contracts/README.md

 yarn task ganache
 ```

-Then deploy contracts and save outcome to configuration file
+Then deploy contracts and save outcome to a environment file
 ```
-yarn task deploy --save-config
+yarn task deploy --save <path to file>
 ```

 You are ready to play.